 Links to predictive and interactive mapping resources, information on detection techniques and case studies from both Australian and overseas.

 - Risk assessment

 Contains information and links on risk assessment policies and models, and pest animal alerts

-- Consultation open – Draft National Incursion Prevention and Response Strategy for Potentially Invasive Animals - CONSULTATION EXTENDED UNTIL JUNE 16TH The National Incursion Prevention and Response Strategy for Potentially Invasive Animals 2017 to 2022 (NIPR Strategy) aims at enhancing the current Australian Government approach to incursion […]
+- Draft National Incursion Prevention and Response Strategy for Potentially Invasive Animals - CONSULTATION NOW CLOSED The National Incursion Prevention and Response Strategy for Potentially Invasive Animals 2017 to 2022 (NIPR Strategy) aims at enhancing the current Australian Government approach to incursion management by providing opportunities […]

 - National Incursion Response Plan for Terrestrial Snakes - This Plan should be used by Incursion Response Specialists and professional snake handlers only.
 This plan provides basic information and procedures that can be used to respond to terrestrial snake incursions […]